markwest1972/smart-security-camera/README.md

 1. [A recent node and npm verson](https://github.com/sdesalas/node-pi-zero) on your Pi Zero.
 2. A recent node and npm verson on your build machine.

+## To Do List

+Coming soon:

+1. Better formatting of emails.
+2. UUID for tracking calls through the AWS stack.
+3. Better error handling.